Welcome!

 The build guide is basically a step by step narrative on how to build the API, and the approach I’ve taken to structuring it is to segment it by build iterations.
 So the first build iteration will produce something quite basic, the next slightly more advanced, and so on…

-Each iteration will deliver something of value, that works - you can read more about this in the Iterate section.
+Each iteration will deliver something of value, that works.

 What about theory?